carlidel/nocs/README.md

 4. Execute the compilation with the `make` command.
 5. You will now have your executable `main` in the `bin` folder.
 6. You will also find an executable for every source file available in the `examples` folder

+## Documentation

+You can explore the general source code documentation by using the [index page](https://carlidel.github.io/nocs).

+A general tutorial on the tools and the features of NOCS is provided [here](./docs/tutorial.md).